 1. Can you really make real soda at home?

 Yes - the secret is out!
 Soda is simply water, fizz and flavour.
-With SodaStream's home soda makers, you transform ordinary tap water into fresh, great-tasting soda by adding fizz (in the form of carbon dioxide from a SodaStream carbonator) and flavour (one of many tempting sodamix syrups.)
+With SodaStream's home beverage stations, you transform ordinary tap water into fresh, great-tasting soda by adding fizz (in the form of carbon dioxide from a SodaStream carbonator) and flavour (one of many tempting sodamix syrups.)
 So go ahead and enjoy the freshest, best tasting soda on the planet!

-2. Why should I buy a home soda maker?
+2. Why should I buy a home beverage station?

 Coffee lovers enjoy fresh brewed coffee at home using their coffee makers.
-Now, soda and seltzer lovers can enjoy delicious, freshly made soda at home using a SodaStream home soda maker!
-People buy soda makers for many reasons.
+Now, soda and seltzer lovers can enjoy delicious, freshly made soda at home using a SodaStream home beverage station!
+People buy home beverage stations for many reasons.
 Some of the most popular benefits include:

 * Quick, convenient and easy to use